Day Trips to Sintra from Lisbon

 • Fuel + tickets (car hire: around €15 per day

-• Disadvantages: it is almost impossible to park in Sintra
+• Disadvantages: it’s almost impossible to park in Sintra

 A brief overview of Sintra

-Whether you go on your own or on an organised tour, your visit to Sintra will focus on its historic centre and some nearby places that stand out for their scenery.
-Here is a brief summary of the places you shouldn't miss.
+Whether you’re exploring on your own or on a guided tour, a visit to Sintra will focus on its historic centre and a few nearby spots renowned for their scenery.
+Here’s a brief summary of the must-see attractions.

 Reviews from other travellers